codebar/pairing-tool/doc/UserManual.md

 ### 2. Update attendance and skills for each participant

-Recommended to do this during the round of presentations at the beginning of the workshop.
+Recommendation: Do this during the round of presentations at the beginning of the workshop.
 For each participant:

 * Check the attendance
 * Update the skills if there is any that is not correct or missing